teagan75/School-of-Thaumaturgy/README.md

 If you want to play this on a server, there is plenty of room left in the school for players to spread out and make their own bases.

 Map made by http://www.planetminecraft.com/project/hogwarts-51840/

+Known Issues:

+ - When you receive a warp effect, the "Skyrim-like" notifications from Better Questing will black out your screen.
+This is temporary and does not stop you from looking in your inventory or books.
+A simple restart will solve this until it happens again.
+The dev of Better Questing is already aware.